aspose-email/Aspose.Email-API-References/english/net/aspose.email.storage.pst/personalstorage/convertto/_index.md

 | --- | --- | --- |
 | format | FileFormat | The FileFormat to convert the current object to. |

+### Remarks

+It is used for the fast OST to PST conversion.
+The method doesn't support conversion of OST created by MS Office 2013 and later versions.
+To convert an OST of later version, create a new PST and use the [`MergeWith`](../mergewith) method.

 ### See Also

 * enum [FileFormat](../../fileformat)